Ramdhanu: Plot

 While Gogol spends a wonderful holiday with his grandparents and his new aunt, Mitali is anxiously waiting for the interview call for her son.
 When it finally arrives, they rush back home.
 The three of them attend the interview, but this time, Mitali feels it was Laltu who had ruined her son's chances by giving ludicrous answers to the questions put by the school's interview board.
 Mitali is furious.
 But she is not the one to give up hope so easily.
 She readies herself for the final bid.
-On the advice of another parent, Mitali decides to enroll herself along with her husband in a school that coaches parents to conduct themselves at interviews.
+On the advice of another parent, Mitali decides to enroll herself, along with her husband, in a school that coaches parents to conduct themselves at interviews.
 Laltu is very reluctant at first but finally gives in to his wife's persuasions.

-What follows is a poignant but hilarious journey as Laltu tries to learn the language, etiquette and build his confidence to face the toughest of situations.
-The teacher of the coaching school is a wonderful lady who handholds them into conducting themselves well at interviews and readies them to face difficulties and recognize the worth of life itself!
+What follows is a poignant but hilarious journey as Laltu tries to learn the language, etiquette, and build his confidence to face the toughest of situations.
+The teacher of the coaching school is a wonderful lady who helps them conduct themselves well at interviews and readies them to face difficulties and recognize the worth of life itself!
 Does Gogol finally get through to the interview?
-Will Mitali be able to fulfil her dreams or does she learn a greater lesson from all this and the importance of her child's well-being?
-Does Gogol's love for the song of birds, the flight of kites, the rustling of the leaves, the wide expanse of the blue sky, get crushed by the ambitions of his parent?
-Does Mitali finally look deep into her son's eye and realise what makes him truly happy?
+Will Mitali be able to fulfil her dreams, or does she learn a greater lesson from all this and the importance of her child's well-being?
+Does Gogol's love for the song of birds, the flight of kites, the rustling of the leaves, the wide expanse of the blue sky, get crushed by the ambitions of his parents?
+Does Mitali finally look deep into her son's eyes and realise what makes him truly happy?
 Does she finally follow her heart?
 Many such moments are captured in the story as it hurtles towards a dramatic climax.